Adel Hockey Club

+Adel offers year-round hockey including the regions biggest summer league, and is a multi-generation community club.

 History

 The hockey club first played as a mixed team in 1946, and later the same year forming a Men's 1st XI with an inaugural tour to Aberdeen.
 Adel Hockey Club was originally a semi-nomadic side playing at Bedquilts, then Ireland Wood and then Soldiers Field.

-The Men's 2nd XI was formed in 1950.
-The invitation to join AWMA gave the club luxuries other local clubs did not have including changing rooms and high-quality grass pitches.
-Thus regular hockey started being played in 1962 at Adel.
-In 1970 they merged with Fulneck Old Boys and the Men's 3rd XI was formed.
+The invitation to join the multi-sports venue of the Adel War Memorial Association in 1962 gave the club luxuries other local clubs did not have including changing rooms and high-quality grass pitches.
+In 1970 the club merged with Fulneck Old Boys.

 A decision was made in 1971 to level, drain and seed the top field for hockey and to create a Ladies section.
-This was followed by the Men's 4th XI being formed in 1974 and the Ladies 2nd being formed in 1981.
-The Men's 5th XI started in 1985 alongside the Ladies 3rd XI, with the Men's 6th XI in 1991 and the ladies 4th XI in 1993.

-The club first laid the artificial surface in 1997, and the first game was played on 29 June 1997.
-In 2014 after hard fundraising efforts, a new surface was laid and unveiled in time for the start of the 2014–15 season.
+The club first laid an artificial surface in 1997, and the first game was played on 29 June 1997.
+In 2014 after hard fundraising efforts, a new surface was laid and unveiled in time for the start of the 2014-15 season.

-More recently, the club won Ladies Team of the Year at the England Hockey Awards in 2016.
+More recently, the club won Ladies Team of the Year (Women's 1st XI) at the England Hockey Awards in 2016.
 The Men's 1st XI were shortlisted for the England Hockey Men's Team of the Year award in 2018.
-Paul Lewis, an Adel member and former club captain was shortlisted for the England Hockey Unsung Hero Award in 2018.
-The Mixed 1st XI have reached the semi-finals of the England Hockey Championships which is to be played at Lee Valley Hockey and Tennis Centre at the Queen Elizabeth Olympic Park in June 2019.
+Paul Lewis was shortlisted for the England Hockey Unsung Hero Award in 2018.
+The Mixed 1st XI reached the semi-finals of the England Hockey Championships played at Lee Valley Hockey and Tennis Centre at the Queen Elizabeth Olympic Park in June 2019.
+Alice Bowler received "Highly Commended" recognition for the England Hockey Unsung Club Hero Award in 2024.